 Witness plates should be placed in, for example, vacuum systems or cleanrooms, at locations around the hardware and near potential sources of contamination, e.g. in the vicinity of soldering or other “dirty” activities.

 The cleanliness acceptance levels are defined in ECSS-Q-ST-70-01.
 For vacuum systems the acceptance limits are given for a representative blank test over a period of at least 24 hours.
-The acceptance level for clean-rooms is defined after an exposure of one week.
-For a continuous verification in a clean-room, one of the following exposure sequences can be applied:
+The acceptance level for cleanrooms is defined after an exposure of one week.
+For a continuous verification in a cleanroom, one of the following exposure sequences can be applied:

 Method 1